Shree-P/Shree-P/README.md

 - 👋 Hi, I’m @Shree-P
-- 👀 I’m interested in learning Business Alaytics.
+- 👀 I’m interested in learning Business Analytics.
 - 🌱 I’m currently learning Business Analystics and its applications
 - 💞️ I’m looking to collaborate on new projects and new job opportunities in Project Management and Business Analysis.